ypaulsussman/yblog/content/other_peoples_lines.md

 If all men knew what others say of them, there would not be four friends in the world. -Blaise Pascal, philosopher and mathematician (1623-1662)

-The future will soon be a thing of the past. –George Carlin
+The future will soon be a thing of the past. -George Carlin

-I’m always relieved when someone is delivering a eulogy and I realize I’m listening to it. –George Carlin
+I’m always relieved when someone is delivering a eulogy and I realize I’m listening to it. -George Carlin

-One good reason for maintaining only a small circle of friends is that three out of four murders are committed by people who know the victim. –George Carlin
+One good reason for maintaining only a small circle of friends is that three out of four murders are committed by people who know the victim. -George Carlin

-Civilization began its downhill path the day some guy first uttered the words, “A man’s gotta do what a man’s gotta do.” –George Carlin
+Civilization began its downhill path the day some guy first uttered the words, "A man’s gotta do what a man’s gotta do." –George Carlin

 I don’t know about you, but I really don’t have a problem with atrocities.
 What’s the big deal?
-Lighten up. –George Carlin
+Lighten up. -George Carlin

 I think many years ago an advanced civilization intervened with us genetically and gave us just enough intelligence to develop dangerous technology but not enough to use it wisely.
 Then they sat back to watch the fun.
 Kind of like a human zoo.
 And you know something?
-They’re definitely getting their money’s worth. –George Carlin
+They’re definitely getting their money’s worth. -George Carlin

 Do you realize that somewhere in the world there exists someone who qualifies as the worst doctor?
 If you took the time, by process of elimination you could actually determine the worst doctor in the world.
-And the nicest part is knowing that someone has an appointment to see him tomorrow. –George Carlin
+And the nicest part is knowing that someone has an appointment to see him tomorrow. -George Carlin

 So I say live and let live.
 That's my motto.
 Live and let live.
 Anyone who can't go along with that, take him outside and shoot the motherfucker.
-It's a simple philosophy, but it's always worked in our family. –George Carlin
+It's a simple philosophy, but it's always worked in our family. -George Carlin

-The mayfly lives only one day, and sometimes it rains. –George Carlin
+The mayfly lives only one day, and sometimes it rains. -George Carlin

-No one ever knows what’s next, but they always do it. –George Carlin
+No one ever knows what’s next, but they always do it. -George Carlin

 I envy people who drink - at least they know what to blame everything on. -Oscar Levant, composer (1906-1972)